gosuperscript/laravel-eventstore/README.md

 # Laravel EventStore

 This package integrates Greg Young's `eventstore` into Laravel's event system.
-By simply implementing `ShouldBeEventStored` on your events, they will be sent to eventstore.
+By simply implementing `ShouldBeStored` on your events, they will be sent to eventstore.
 In the same fashion you can also setup listeners that can respond to events that are received from the eventstore.

 Example implementation: https://github.com/digitalrisks/laravel-eventstore-example